Bricktech2000/Notes/notes/credit-card.md

 - a processing fee is charged to the merchant for every transaction (a bit less than 2%, up to 4%). merchants sometimes raise their prices to cover merchant fees
 - APR fees (also known as _interest rates_) are the fees charged by the [[bank]] to the [[credit-card]] holder. they range from 12% to 23% and are on average 16% (which is HUGE!). interest compounds month to month: "you pay interest on the interest"
 - 30% of americans could not cover a 400$ emergency expense (see emergency fund, [[life-long-investing]]). the next best option is credit
+- the main things that trigger a bankruptcy filing include someone getting sick, someone losing their job, or a divorce. most American families can deal with their [[credit-card]] debt. but when they do stumble, they get entirely tangled up in the high interest rates and fees.
+- "I shouldn't get this new phone, I can't afford it...
+I mean... oh well I'll pay it later anyway." this is the mentality that can prove very dangerous to a consumer's financial situation